 - a.
 An opponent's power rating, which measures the strength of competitors based on past performances, will reflect U.S. Fencing Association rankings, Federation Internationale D'Escrime (FIE) rankings and placement in previous NCAA championships.
 See Appendix G for ranking categories. - b.
 A fencer's winning percentage will be determined by the number of bouts won divided by the number of bouts attempted.
-All bouts fenced during the regular season will be considered. - c.
-Season Strength Factor (SSF).
-Bouts fenced against opponents who comprise the first two-thirds of the most difficult bouts fenced will be examined. - d.
+All bouts fenced during the playing season will be considered. - Season Strength Factor (SSF).
+Bouts fenced against opponents who comprise the first two-thirds of the most difficult bouts fenced will be examined.

+d.
 Individual Victories Strength Factor (ISF).
 The ISF will be based on the best 50 percent of all victory bouts, based on difficulty (higher opponent power rating).
-Victory bouts will be ranked against the strongest opponents first, and then the strength of the opponents against whom victories were gained will be measured.
+If the number of victories exceeds 32, only the top 16 victories will be taken into account.
+Victory bouts will be ranked against the highest power rating, and then the strength of the opponents against whom victories were gained will be calculated.